Gilberto García Mena: Release and aftermath

 State of Mexico judge Carlos Sáinz Martínez overturned García Mena's March 2008 conviction on 21 January 2014, ruling that the property raids which led to his 2001 arrest did not meet all the requirements of Article 16 of the Constitution of Mexico and Article 61 of the Federal Criminal Procedure Code.
 The court also determined that one person who testified against García Mena was questioned by an unqualified person, making his evidence inadmissible.
 This decision was made after García Mena's defense appealed his conviction, saying that his right to due process was violated when he was arrested.
 He was released from prison because his arrest was determined to have violated Mexican federal law.
 The other detainees who were arrested and convicted for collaborating with García Mena in 2001 were also expected to appeal their convictions.

 On 29 May 2014, the U.S. District Court for the Southern District of Texas (S.D.
 Tex.) indicted 16 suspected members of the Gulf Cartel who operated a marijuana ring in south Texas and the greater Houston area.
 Among those indicted was a man listed as Gilberto Mena García ("El Yune"), who was described as a Mexican national in his sixties, but the prosecution did not confirm if he was García Mena.
 According to the DEA and Homeland Security Investigations (HSI), who headed the investigation, the suspects were involved in a conspiracy with intent to distribute 1000 kg of marijuana.
 If convicted, Mena García faces 10 years to life imprisonment and US$4 million in fines.
 He was also charged with drug possession with intent to distribute 100 kg, which carries penalties of 5 to 40 years in prison and US$2 million in fines.
 The proceeds of the marijuana operation were used to buy properties in the Texas counties of Hidalgo, Starr, and Montgomery.

+Family

+García Mena is the uncle of Samuel García, a politician who was elected as governor of Nuevo León in 2021.